ARMmbed/mbed-os-5-docs/docs/refs/api/security/uvisor.md

 This guide will help you start uVisor on mbed OS by showing you how to create a sample application for the NXP FRDM-K64F board.

-The uVisor provides sandboxed environments and resources protection for applications built for ARM Cortex-M3 and Cortex-M4 devices.
+The uVisor provides sandboxed environments and resources protection for applications built for Arm Cortex-M3 and Cortex-M4 devices.
 This guide will show you how to enable the uVisor and configure a secure box to access some exclusive resources (memory, peripherals, interrupts).
 For more information about the uVisor design philosophy, please see the uVisor [introductory document](../../README.md).

 ##### Requirements